Azure-Samples/azure-health-data-and-ai-samples/samples/patientandpopulationservices-smartonfhir-oncg10/docs/deployment.md

 - **Installation:**
   - [Git](https://git-scm.com/) to access the files in this repository.
   - [Azure CLI Version 2.51.0 or Greater](https://learn.microsoft.com/cli/azure/install-azure-cli) to run scripts that interact with Azure.
-  - [Azure Developer CLI Version 1.2.0 or Greater](https://learn.microsoft.com/azure/developer/azure-developer-cli/install-azd?tabs=baremetal%2Cwindows) to deploy the infrastructure and code for this sample.
+  - [Azure Developer CLI Version 1.9.0 or Greater](https://learn.microsoft.com/azure/developer/azure-developer-cli/install-azd?tabs=baremetal%2Cwindows) to deploy the infrastructure and code for this sample.
   - [Visual Studio](https://visualstudio.microsoft.com/), [Visual Studio Code](https://code.visualstudio.com/), or another development environment (for changing configuration debugging the sample code).
   - [Node Version 18.17.1/ NPM Version 10.2.0](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) for building the frontend application and installing the US Core FHIR Profile.
   - [.NET SDK Version 8+](https://learn.microsoft.com/dotnet/core/sdk) installed (for building the sample).
   - [PowerShell Version 7 or Greater](https://learn.microsoft.com/powershell/scripting/install/installing-powershell) installed for running scripts (works for Mac and Linux too!).

 - **Access:**
-  - Access to an Azure Subscription where you can create resources and add role assignments.
+  -   Access to an Azure Subscription with Owner privileges and Microsoft Entra ID Global Administrator privileges.
-  - Elevated access in Microsoft Entra ID (AD) and Microsoft Graph to create Application Registrations, assign Microsoft Entra ID roles, and add custom data to user accounts.
+  - Elevated access in Microsoft Graph and Microsoft Entra ID to create Application Registrations, assign Microsoft Entra ID roles, and add custom data to user accounts.

 - **Test Accounts:**
   - Microsoft Entra ID test account to represent Patient persona.
-Make sure you have the object id of the user from Microsoft Entra ID.
   - Microsoft Entra ID test account to represent Provider persona.

+Refer the [link](https://learn.microsoft.com/en-us/entra/fundamentals/how-to-create-delete-users#create-a-new-user) for steps.
 Make sure you have the object id of the user from Microsoft Entra ID.

 ## 2. Prepare and deploy environment